 Speed Tester plugin to measure code execution speed |

-| Digital Volt Meter Signal generator Logic Analyzer I2C EEprom Stop Watch LCD Display Analogue Voltage Source |
+Digital Volt Meter Signal generator Logic Analyzer I2C EEprom Stop Watch LCD Display Analog Voltage Source |

-Part of SourceBoost IDE Extra plugins package (http://www.picant.com/c2c/download.html) |
+Part of SourceBoost IDE Extra plugins package ( http://www.sourceboost.com/Products/Products.html) |

-Every plugin is connected to a target port and when the target is running each plugin changes its state based on the changes of the port it is connected to.
+Every plugin is connected to a target port, and when the target is running each plugin changes its state based on the changes of the port it is connected to.
 The port value can also be changed by a plugin (for example the button plugin changes the value of the pin it is connected to).

 Some plugins depend on the simulation clock rate that can be changed in the

-Clock Rate dialog accessible from the Settings
+Clock Rate dialog accessible from the Settings Clock Rate... menu:

 Instruction Core - Including: